tomiwa123/openai-proxy-python/README.md

 Primarily for AI students at UPenn to track their spending on GPT-3 requests.
 Available for anyone to get the estimate and actual cost of a request

+Price estimates in this package are based on the [OpenAI API docs](https://beta.openai.com/docs/api-reference/completions/create) and [pricing page](https://beta.openai.com/pricing)
+They are also designed to estimate the highest possible cost of requests before they are sent.
+Actual request costs will always, assuming no bugs, be lower than the estimates.

 A frontend GUI is available [here](https://openai-proxy-client.herokuapp.com/)

 ## Installation